papersdclub/theclub/README.md

 The deadline for the reading is tomorrow and I hope most of you will have completed it by that time.
 But if not - it's still okay (it's soft deadline).
 There are two more activities we can perform in addition to discussion, which are:
 1. Paper summary.
 It would be good if somone can write a summary.
-2. Poll-quiz on surveymonkey that will help us to understand what was the hardest
+2. Poll-quiz on surveymonkey that will help us to understand what was the hardest part of the paper.

 PS.
 Sorry for not updating for a few days.
 My life has just changed completely.
 For good.
 I was too happy. :)